 Galhampton is a lively Village!

 The link between the Church and the village is strong.
 The ethos of this LEP (Local Ecumenical Project) is to serve the Community of Galhampton and that is our priority.
-The village Hall has been demolished for rebuilding scheduled 2017/8 .
-The recently modified Galhampton Church will be used as a Village Hall.
+While the Galhampton Village Hall was recently rebuilt, Galhampton Church was used as a Village Hall.

 We have an annual Open Gardens activity with a Flower Festival in the Church during Summer.

 Our monthly Cream Tea Event in the Church is very well supported and is a great place to meet new friends.
 It is free of charge with a Donation Bowl.
 In previous years we have sent in excess £750 to various charities.

 Please join us!
 You will find details on the What’s On Pages.